hughiep/ticket-book/.system-design/terms.md

 ## Load balancer

 A load balancer is a device or software that distributes incoming network traffic across multiple servers.
 Algorithms used by load balancers include round-robin, least connections, and IP hash.

+## CDN Push vs Pull

+Push: Content is pushed to the CDN by the origin server.
+This is useful for static content that does not change frequently.
+Pull: Content is pulled from the origin server by the CDN when requested by the client.
+This is useful for dynamic content that changes frequently.

+##